patterson412/patterson412/README.md

 <h2 align="left">Welcome to my 🧠 zone!
-Here's a peek into my digital brainyard:<br><br>🚀 Code explorer and digital craftsman<br>💡 Transforming caffeine into code since my first "Hello World"<br>🌟 Passionate about all aspects of web dev and crafting innovative solutions that make you say "Wow, it works!"<br>🎯 Currently: Expanding my toolkit with cutting-edge skills<br>🌈 Off-duty: Enjoying cinematic adventures 🎬 and maintaining that developer-life balance with some serious workout time 🏋️.
-After all, good posture is as crucial as clean code!<br>🍋☕ Fun fact: My code runs on a dual-fuel system - lime juice by day for zesty debugging, coffee by night for turbocharged coding sessions!<br><br>Now that you've browsed my README, I'd love to git pull your story!
+Here's a peek into my digital brainyard:<br><br>🚀 Code explorer and digital craftsman<br><br>💡 Transforming caffeine into code since my first "Hello World"<br><br>🌟 Passionate about all aspects of web dev and crafting innovative solutions that make you say "Wow, it works!"<br><br>🎯 Currently: Expanding my toolkit with cutting-edge skills<br><br>🌈 Off-duty: Enjoying cinematic adventures 🎬 and maintaining that developer-life balance with some serious workout time 🏋️.
+After all, good posture is as crucial as clean code!<br><br>🍋☕ Fun fact: My code runs on a dual-fuel system - lime juice by day for zesty debugging, coffee by night for turbocharged coding sessions!<br><br>Now that you've browsed my README, I'd love to git pull your story!
 What's your coding saga? 💻✨</h2>

 ###